Adbhutashra/Multiple-Image-Camera/README.md

 - You can Switch Camera if you want to take photo from front Camera.
 - Take Multiple Photos at once and them in the list.
 - This package contains pre-canned animations for commonly-desired effects.
-- This package also have Camera shutter sound and vibration.
+- This package also have Camera shutter vibration.
 - Ability for Show images that are clicked and added to the list.
 - You can zoom in or zoom out with pinch to zoom.